Sonar-TS: Search-Then-Verify Natural Language Querying for Time Series Databases: Experiments

-\textbf{Evaluation Metrics.} As our benchmark involves diverse output formats, we employ tailored quantitative metrics.
-We calculate the Intersection over Union (IoU) for time intervals, measure accuracy for scalars and timestamps, and report the F1-score for sets of dates.
-Specifically, for insight synthesis tasks, we enforce strict output formatting to enable precise component parsing and evaluation.
-Detailed configurations are provided in Appendix~\ref{app:eval}.
+\textbf{Evaluation Metrics.} NLQTSBench includes nine distinct tasks with diverse output formats, so we adopt format-specific metrics: IoU for time intervals (e.g., Shape Identification), accuracy for scalars and timestamps (e.g., Atomic Retrieval), F1-score for date sets (e.g., Composite Trend), and a composite score for free-form reports (Insight Synthesis).
+Full definitions and the task-to-metric mapping are provided in Appendix~\ref{app:eval}.